 The Liver King, for example, appears to be addicted to exercise.
 In a leaked email, he revealed that he quite literally “can’t stop” exercising.
 Without his crazy, twice-a-day workouts, he would likely feel depressed and exhausted.
 So, he keeps pushing himself, using performance enhancing drugs (PEDs) and whatever he can to keep up his exercise routine.

 Exercise can be dangerous if your health is poor.
-While gentle exercise is beneficial for everyone, strenuous exercise routines always deplete the body.
+While gentle exercise is beneficial for everyone, strenuous exercise always depletes the body.
 For example, exercise uses up magnesium, glutathione, and dozens of other nutrients.
-If your body is already exhausted and depleted, strenuous exercise is only going to worsen your nutritional status.
+If your body is already exhausted and depleted, strenuous exercise will worsen your nutritional status.

 Chronic anger is also a common stimulant that fuels millions of people.
 Many people rely on anger for energy and consciously or subconsciously seek activities that arouse anger.
 For example, many people listen to the news, talk radio, or seek out different forms of media that arouse anger and offers this type of stimulation.

 Anger can be positive if it leads to productive action.
 However, most people don’t take action and instead choose to brew in their anger, which makes them feel alive.
 In this case, anger is a harmful stimulant that depletes the body.
-It is a dangerous way to get your energy.
+It is a dangerous way to obtain energy.

 3. Cold Exposure